IP address spoofing: Services vulnerable to IP spoofing

+Network services that authenticate clients solely by source IP address are inherently vulnerable to spoofing.
+Historical examples include the Berkeley r-commands suite (rlogin, rsh, rcp), which are now largely deprecated in favour of SSH.
+Some remote procedure call implementations and any application relying on IP-based access control lists without cryptographic authentication remain susceptible.

 Defense against spoofing attacks

 Packet filtering is one defense against IP spoofing attacks.
-The gateway to a network usually performs ingress filtering, which is blocking of packets from outside the network with a source address inside the network.
-This prevents an outside attacker spoofing the address of an internal machine.
-Ideally, the gateway would also perform egress filtering on outgoing packets, which is blocking of packets from inside the network with a source address that is not inside.
+Ingress filtering, standardized as BCP 38, is performed at the gateway to a network and blocks incoming packets whose source address is inside the network.
+This prevents an outside attacker from spoofing the address of an internal machine.
+Ideally, the gateway would also perform egress filtering on outgoing packets, which is the blocking of packets from inside the network with a source address that is not inside.
 This prevents an attacker within the network performing filtering from launching IP spoofing attacks against external machines.
 An intrusion detection system (IDS) is a common use of packet filtering, which has been used to secure the environments for sharing data over network and host-based IDS approaches.

 It is also recommended to design network protocols and services so that they do not rely on the source IP address for authentication.

+The CAIDA Spoofer project measures the prevalence of networks that fail to deploy source address validation by inviting volunteers to run a client that attempts to send spoofed packets from their network.

 Upper layers

 Some upper layer protocols have their own defense against IP spoofing attacks.
 For example, Transmission Control Protocol (TCP) uses sequence numbers negotiated with the remote machine to ensure that arriving packets are part of an established connection.
 Since the attacker normally cannot see any reply packets, the sequence number must be guessed in order to hijack the connection.
 The poor implementation in many older operating systems and network devices, however, means that TCP sequence numbers can be predicted.